gabriel-haas/ssdiq/README.md

 ## Repository Contents
 - `iob/` - Source code of the IOB benchmarking tool
 - `sim/` - Source code of the GC simulator
-- `scripts/` - Contains the scripts for benchmarking
+- `scripts/` - Scripts for running benchmarks
-- `paper/` - Supporting material for the paper, including data and scripts to generate plots
+- `paper/` - Supporting scripts for data analysis and plot generation

 ## Building